Barry Loudermilk: LGBT rights

 Loudermilk opposes federal legalization of same-sex marriage, believing it should be decided by states.
 In 2015, Loudermilk condemned the Supreme Court decision in Obergefell v.
 Hodges, which held that same-sex marriage bans violated the constitution.
 He has supported the First Amendment Defense Act.

 Personal life

 Loudermilk's wife is named Desiree.
-He has three adult children (Travis, Christiana, and Michael)—who were homeschooled and mostly not vaccinated—and 7 grandchildren as of 2024.
+He has three adult children (Travis, Christiana, and Michael)—who were homeschooled and mostly not vaccinated —and 7 grandchildren as of 2024.
 Christiana was commended with a 2011 Georgia Senate resolution about her accomplishments in the Civil Air Patrol.
-Travis, who has worked for Marjorie Taylor Greene, has had 3 children from his relationship with Sarah Redwine.
+Travis, who has worked for Marjorie Taylor Greene, has three children from his relationship with Sarah Redwine.

 Loudermilk is a Baptist and has spoken of his attendance to Oakland Heights Baptist Church in Cartersville, GA.

 He was "standing near home plate" when the 2017 Congressional baseball shooting began, in which he was uninjured.
 In response to the shooting, Loudermilk said his assistants in Georgia were armed.